What's Azure AI Search?

 Key strengths include:

-- Support for vector and nonvector (text) indexing and queries.
+• Support for vector and nonvector (text) indexing and queries.
 With vector similarity search, you can find information that’s semantically similar to search queries, even if the search terms aren’t exact matches.
-Use hybrid search for the best of keyword and vector search.
+Use hybrid search to combine the strengths of keyword and vector search.

-- Ranking and relevance tuning through semantic ranking and scoring profiles.
-Query syntax supports term boosting and field prioritization.
+• Ranking and relevance tuning through semantic ranking and scoring profiles.
+You can also leverage query syntax that supports term boosting and field prioritization.